-Last updated: January 1, 2022
+Last updated: January 1, 2023

-This document provides a very brief summary of selected differences between the FIDE Laws of Chess and the US Chess Official Rules of Chess.
-This is not meant to be a comprehensive list but rather a "top ten" style list of important differences (more likely to arise in practice) and more obscure differences.
+This document provides a summary of selected differences between the FIDE Laws of Chess (effective Jan 1, 2023) and the US Chess Official Rules of Chess (7th Ed.).
+This is not meant to be a comprehensive list but rather a "top ten" style list of important differences (more likely to arise in practice) as well as selected differences that are more obscure.

 There are three sections: "important" differences, "obscure" differences, and differences in Online Chess.
-The latter section on Online Chess is new to this edition.